How To Dehydrate Blackberries and Make Blackberry Powder

 Let’s teach the world to grow our own food, we can do this, I promise.
 If you don’t have the yard to do it, find a Farmer’s Market, then preserve your bounty.

-Whether you grow it or not, you can learn to can, pressure can, and dehydrate food to eat throughout the year.
+Whether you grow it or not, you can learn to water bath can, pressure can, and dehydrate food to eat throughout the year.
 Let’s be prepared for the unexpected.
 May God bless this world, Linda

 I have a couple places where I have picked wild blackberries… Didn’t get any last year since that was right when my DH had his stroke, but I think the year before that someone else had also “discovered” the location (oh well, I can share!)
 But since the large wild patch is never pruned (the old canes really should be removed) it does make you think of Br’er Rabbit being tossed into the brier patch by Br’er Fox, while you’re in there!